meld reads a specially-formatted file from filename file or

 commented out (with the message "[skipped]" appended) using the comment

-.
+element of rules.
 If any of the backticked expressions are length L > 1,

 the entire interpreted line is repeated L times, separated by newlines and